Properties of an Aloha-like stability region: Introduction

 \subsection{Organization and contributions}

 We now describe the major sections of the paper, highlighting our main results in each section.
 In \S\ref{sec:rootTesting} we present a polynomial root condition for testing membership in $\Lambda$, and use this result to establish some equivalent forms of $\Lambda$.
 Furthermore, the root testing can be augmented so that it allows us to exclusively find the critical stabilizing control(s).
 In \S \ref{sec:volLambdaAndLsrs} we compute the volume of $\Lambda$ in closed-form, meaning it is expressed as a finite (albeit complicated) sum.
-We then give a simple inner bound on $\Lambda$, exact for $n=2$, but provably quite weak for $n > 2$.
+We then give a simple inner bound on $\Lambda$, exact for $n=2$, but quite weak for $n > 2$.
 The next three sections give explicit (non-parametric) inner and outer bounds on $\Lambda$.
 Specifically, \S\ref{sec:piAndpo} gives the optimal polyhedral inner bound induced by a single hyperplane as well as a polyhedral outer bound in $\Rbb_{+}^{n}$ induced by $n+1$ hyperplanes, \S\ref{sec:siAndso} presents the optimal spherical inner and outer bounds each induced by a single sphere, and \S \ref{sec:eiAndeo} establishes ellipsoid inner and outer bounds each induced by an ellipsoid.
-We include two different proofs for our ellipsoid outer bound.
-Our last technical section, \S \ref{sec:genconv}, shifts the focus to the generalized convexity properties of an ``excess rate function'' associated with $\Lambda$, and establishes the convexity of the set of stabilizing controls for a given rate vector assuming worst-case service rate.
-A brief conclusion is given in \S\ref{sec:conclusion}, and several of the proofs are placed in an appendix following the references.
+Our last technical section, \S \ref{sec:genconv}, shifts the focus to the generalized convexity properties of an ``excess rate'' function associated with $\Lambda$, and establishes the convexity of the set of stabilizing controls for a given rate vector assuming worst-case service rate.
+A brief conclusion is given in \S\ref{sec:conclusion}, and a proof of Prop.\ \ref{prop:augumentedRootTesting} is placed in an appendix following the references.

+In this paper all the vectors are column vectors and inequalities between two vectors are understood to hold component-wise.
+A list of general notation is given in Table \ref{tab:notationgeneral}.